23xvx/Termux-Ubuntu-Installer/README.md

 ### Termux Ubuntu Installer

 ### TEST UPDATE FOR WIN10 !
+- Please report any bugs if you notice

  <p>A script to install Ubuntu Noble (24.04) in Termux with different desktops,
  including GNOME , XFCE , MATE , Cinnamon and KDE desktop . </p>